Trayon White: 2015 special election in Ward 8

-On May 9, the D.C.
-Board of Elections announced its final, unofficial ballot count in the Ward 8 special election.
-After counting 951 of the 1,031 provisional and absentee ballots, the BOE declared that LaRuby May won the election with 1,955 votes to Trayon White's 1,876—a margin of 79 votes, or 1.08 percent of all ballots cast.
-May picked up 244 votes (25.66 percent of all provisional and absentee ballots) and White 317 (33.33 percent of all provisional and absentee ballots cast).
-Under D.C. law, a winning margin of less than 1 percent creates an automatic recount, an outcome May avoided.

-The BOE said it would certify the Ward 8 special election on May 14, 2015, and The Washington Post said May would likely be sworn in as a D.C. council member at that time.
-White said he would ask for a recount.
-Nevertheless, the BOE said that May would take her seat immediately and begin council work right away after the election was certified and she was sworn in.
-The BOE indicated that White's request for a recount would wait until the certification was made.

-The D.C.
-Board of Elections certified the election results on May 14, 2015.
-May won with 1,955 votes to White's 1,877, a difference of 78 votes.

-White initially asked for a recount on May 22.
-However, just a few hours after the recount began on May 28, he asked the Board of Elections to suspend its recount.
+On November 23, 2014, incumbent Councilmember Marion Barry died at United Medical Center, hours after having been released from Howard University Hospital.
+White was one of the people Barry called immediately after leaving Howard.
+On December 16, The Washington Post reported that White was one of many individuals contemplating a run for Barry's Ward 8 council seat.
+In December 2014, White filed as a candidate in the special election to fill the remainder of Barry's term under the name "Trayon 'WardEight' White.
+White faced candidates LaRuby May and former Vincent C. Gray mayoral aide Sheila Bunn.
+White was defeated by LaRuby May in the Democratic primary election on April 28, 2015, receiving 25.8% of the vote to May's 26.9%.
+White initially asked for a recount on May 22, but later asked for the Board of Elections to suspend its recount on May 28, hours before the recount was scheduled to begin.
 (Note: The BOE and several news outlets estimated the cost of a recount at $50 per precinct.
 This number was incorrect; as the BOE noted in a letter to White, the D.C.
 Code says $50 per precinct is only the down-payment required by law.
 The BOE advised White that it estimated the cost of a full recount at $7,360.
 According to the Washington City Paper, a single day's recount cost $2,276.80, and as "White watched the recount bill balloon in May, he called off the recount early."
 White subsequently alleged that the BOE "duped him on the cost of a full recount".)